Dentina AI Review 2026: Patient Reactivation & Alternatives

 This outbound-first positioning makes Dentina unique in the dental AI market.
 While platforms like Arini and Viva AI include recall as one feature among many, Dentina makes it the entire product.
 This specialization has implications - both positive and negative - that this review explores in detail.

 Patient reactivation is one of the highest-ROI activities for dental practices.
-The math is straightforward: acquiring a new patient costs significantly more than reactivating a lapsed one, and the lifetime value of a dental patient - accounting for regular cleanings, restorative work, and referrals - makes every reactivated patient worth pursuing.
+The math is straightforward: acquiring a new patient costs significantly more than reactivating a lapsed one, and the average lifetime value of a dental patient runs between $12,000 and $15,000 (Dental Economics) once you account for regular cleanings, restorative work, and referrals - which makes every reactivated patient worth pursuing.
+With national attrition running near 17% a year, a 2,500-patient practice loses roughly 425 patients annually, each one a recoverable lifetime value if reached in time.
 For a deeper analysis, see our guide on AI dental patient reactivation.

 The problem most practices face is not recognizing the value of reactivation - it is finding time to do it.
 Manual recall calling is tedious, time-consuming, and typically falls to the bottom of the front-desk priority list.
 When a practice is busy with in-office patients, check-ins, phone calls, and paperwork, outbound reactivation calls are the first task to be deferred.